S-UT-bootcamp/deep-learning-challenge/README.md

 #### Data Preprocessing:

-    In this stage, we prepare and clean the data to make it suitable for training a neural network.
+    In this stage, I prepare and clean the data to make it suitable for training a neural network.

 #### Model Compilation, Training, and Evaluation:

-We proceed with the compilation, training, and evaluation of the machine learning model.
+I proceed with the compilation, training, and evaluation of the machine learning model.
 This phase involves selecting appropriate loss functions, optimizers, and performance metrics to assess the model's effectiveness.

 #### Model Optimization: